jimhigson/oboe.js/writing/main/5_Implementation.md

 hiding.
-Many of the entities painted in figure \ref{overallDesign} map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter prevents their required parameters from being garbage collected.
+Many of the entities painted in figure \ref{overallDesign} map onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter prevents required parameters from being garbage collected.
 Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and is Object Oriented design patterns remain influential despite being only loosely followed.

 Because of the pressures on code size I decided not to use a general purpose functional library and instead create my own with only the parts that I need; see functional.js.
-Functional programming in Javascript is known to be slower than other styles, particularly under Firefox [@functionalSpiderMonkey] because it lacks Lambda Lifting and other similar optimisations.
-A constant drag on JS execution time is not much of a problem so long as order of complexity is kept under control.
-Keep track of performance.
-Often, throughput is less of a worry than 'spikes' in processing.
-Oboe's design naturally spreads computation evenly over a long period of time.
+Functional programming in Javascript is known to be slower than other styles, particularly under Firefox because it lacks Lambda Lifting and other similar optimisations [@functionalSpiderMonkey].
+Considering to what degree performance concerns should dissuade us from a functional style, we may consider the library's execution context.
+Because of the single-threaded model any application's Javascript execution is in between frames serving concurrent concerns so to minimise the impact on latency for the other tasks it is important that no task occupies the CPU for very long.
+On the browser about 16ms is a fair maximum, allowing painting to occur at 60 frames per second.
+In Node there is no hard limit but any CPU-hogging task degrades the responsiveness of other responses.
+Context switching imposes a very low overhead and responsive sharing generally proffers many small frames over a few larger ones.
+In any case, server-side tasks especially are more often i/o bound than CPU bound.
+Oboe's progressive design naturally splits tasks which would otherwise be performed in a single frame over many.
+For example, parsing and marshaling.
+Although the overall computation may be higher, the total performance of the system should be improved.

 Javascript is of course an imperative language but over many iterations Oboe has tended towards a declarative style.
 In